blaylockbk/Herbie/docs/index.rst

 HRRR-B Documentation
 ====================

 The `High-Resolution Rapid Refresh <https://rapidrefresh.noaa.gov/hrrr/>`_ model is NOAA's hourly, 3-km numerical weather prediction model.
+The HRRR is the foundation for the upcoming Rapid-Refresh Forecast System.
+Read some of the `HRRR's achievements <https://research.noaa.gov/article/ArtMID/587/ArticleID/2702/The-amazing-research-resume-of-High-Resolution-Rapid-Refresh-Model>`_

 HRRR-B, or "Herbie," is a python package for downloading recent and archived High Resolution Rapid Refresh (HRRR) model forecasts and opening HRRR data as an ``xarray.Dataset`` with `cfgrib <https://github.com/ecmwf/cfgrib>`_.
 I created most of this during my PhD and decided to organize what I created into a more coherent package.
 It will continue to evolve at my own leisure.

 .. figure:: _static/Herbie3.png
    :class: img-fluid
-   :width: 50%
+   :width: 66%
-   :align: right

-The HRRR is the foundation for the upcoming Rapid-Refresh Forecast System.
-Read some of the `HRRR's achievements <https://research.noaa.gov/article/ArtMID/587/ArticleID/2702/The-amazing-research-resume-of-High-Resolution-Rapid-Refresh-Model>`_

 Install